abap2UI5/docs/docs/addons/logging.md

 <i class="fa-brands fa-github"></i> [GitHub](https://github.com/abap2UI5-addons/logging)

-ABAP development is nearly impossible without eventually encountering BAL logging.
-Whether you like using the standard API or prefer working with open-source projects like abap-logger, in the end, we need a way to display these messages in an abap2UI5 app or a popup.
-This add-on collects all functionality related to BAL logging.
-Instead of building various new BAL popups, we can gather the functionality here and develop it collaboratively.
+ABAP development is nearly impossible without BAL logging.
+Whether you prefer using the standard API or working with open-source projects like abap-logger, we ultimately need a way to display these messages in an abap2UI5 app or a popup.
+This add-on brings together all BAL logging functionality for both cloud and on-premise environments. <br>

+Instead of creating multiple BAL popups individually, we can centralize the functionality here and collaboratively expand it.
 Currently, only basic functionality is available, but PRs are welcome!

 ### 1. UI for Business Application Log (classic)